Ankita-624/javascript-quiz-app/README.md

 # javascript-quiz-app
-A simple JavaScript quiz app with multiple-choice questions and score tracking.
-# JavaScript Quiz Application

 A simple quiz application built with HTML, CSS, and JavaScript.
 Users can answer multiple-choice questions and receive a score at the end.

 ## Features